raemendoza/sentclassifier/README.md

 - NLTK (3.8.1)
 - PRAW (7.7.0)

-The following is a tutorial on using PRAW to extract sample data to train a sentence classifier.
+Tutorial on using PRAW to extract sample data to train a sentence classifier.
-View the tutorial on www.raemendoza.github.io

-Code used for this tutorial can be found on the [repository folders](https://github.com/raemendoza/raemendoza.github.io), as well as the sample data used for the classifier.
+Code used for this tutorial can be found on the repository folders here.

 Tutorial by Rae Mendoza, 2023
 for Natural Language Processing Tutorial Project